-Spend some time reading through this webpage.
-If you have any additional questions, scroll to the bottom of page for more information.
+Spend some time reading through this web page.
+If you have any additional questions, scroll to the bottom of the page for more information.

 Mississippi Counselor Credential Titles

 Licensed Professional Counselor (LPC)

 Licensed Professional Counselor – Candidate Applicant who has satisfied experience and educational requirements but still needs to pass the exam.A background check is required of all candidates.

 Master’s degree or educational specialist’s degree in counselor education or a related program from a regionally or nationally accredited college/university program, subject to board approval, with 60 semester hours (or 90 quarter hours) and completion of coursework in 10 content areas.